KI

 🟡 Partially justified

-Study: Just 10 minutes of AI use reduces problem-solving ability by 20 percent - but only when used as an answer machine
+Study with 1,222 participants: just 10 minutes of AI use reduces problem-solving ability by 22 percent

 What it really says